luckychenko/currency-converter/README.md

-# Wittr
+# Currency Converter

-This is a silly little demo app for an offline-first course.
+This is ALCwithGoogle final challenge app for an offline-first course (mobile-web specialist track).

 You could run the app by using machine dependnecies